 The probable cause of deficiency of omega-3 was insufficient consumption of fish and seafood.
 "Women who are currently pregnant or are planning to have to get all the nutrients you need to protect their health and the health of the child.
 When power problems should contact their doctor or dietitian "- the researchers say.

-According to the nutrition recommendations of Ministry of Health for pregnant women , fish and seafood is best to consume hot.
+According to the recommendations of the Ministry of Health nutrition for pregnant women , fish and seafood is best to consume hot.
 Dr. Beck believes that the particularly useful canned tuna, canned salmon, mackerel, sardines, cod, hoki, John Dory (Dory), Australian seriolella and flounder.
 "The levels of mercury in these fish are considered low, and their intake of food provides many health benefits," - she explains.